Drugs & Medications - Vagitrol Vagl

 Do not use tampons while using this medication.
 Unscented sanitary napkins may be used for your menstrual period or to protect your clothing from leakage of the medication.

 Tell your doctor if your condition persists or returns within 2 months after completing the treatment.
-Also, tell your doctor immediately if you have fever, chills, flu-like symptoms, or stomach/abdominal pain.
+Also, tell your doctor right away if you have fever, chills, flu-like symptoms, or stomach/abdominal pain.
 This may mean you have a more serious infection and may need another treatment.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: new or increased burning/itching/discomfort in the vaginal area.
+Tell your doctor right away if any of these unlikely but serious side effects occur: new or increased burning/itching/discomfort in the vaginal area.

-Tell your doctor immediately if any of these rare but serious side effects occur: unusual tiredness, dark urine, easy bruising/bleeding.
+Tell your doctor right away if any of these rare but serious side effects occur: unusual tiredness, dark urine, easy bruising/bleeding.

 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.